We use UPS & Fedex for fast and reliable shipping.

 ▲ Crackled glaze: The glaze layer is relatively even, and the glaze surface has evenly distributed dark brown crackle-like patterns.

-Crackle patterns can be found in many types of Jianzhan glazes.
+Crackle patterns can be found in many types of Tenmoku glazes.
 The grey-skin glaze, grey-white glaze, and soy sauce glaze shown below all have some degree of crackle, which is particularly noticeable in unglazed areas.

 ▲ Grey-skin glaze (also known as "Grey-back" glaze): The glaze is applied evenly, with a gray-black color and a slightly bumpy surface.
 There is a thin layer of black color inside the grayish glaze.